Nature of Physics Department SIP’s:

 In addition to the criteria for passing, to earn a grade of “honors” for your SIP, you must demonstrate evidence of originality in your contribution to the physics or engineering associated with your project or team project, and must produce an exceptionally well-written SIP write-up.

-In rare cases the department may conduct an oral exam by 1 or more faculty members to determine honors, pass, or fail.
+In rare cases the department may conduct an oral exam by faculty in the Physics department.

 All physics majors must give a 20–30 minute oral presentation on their SIPs.
 This is usually done in the Spring term of the senior year and should be directed toward sophomore and junior physics majors.
 If you do a SIP in another department, this requirement may be met by public presentations in the other department.
 All junior and senior physics majors are strongly encouraged to attend SIP presentations.